jsecurity101/jekyll-uno/_posts/2019-05-30-Apache-Guacamole-Locally-&-AWS.markdown

 Introduction:
 ---
-Apache Guacamole was built on top of Chris Long's <a href="https://github.com/clong/DetectionLab/tree/master/Terraform"><strong>Detection Lab</strong></a>.
-This guide will work locally and on AWS as well if you have your own lab, depending on how you have it set up.
+In this guide Apache Guacamole was built on top of Chris Long's <a href="https://github.com/clong/DetectionLab/tree/master/Terraform"><strong>Detection Lab</strong></a>.
+This guide will work locally, on AWS, as well if you have your own lab, depending on how your lab set up.
 I will discuss the direct differences between the Detection Lab, home lab, and AWS when it comes to the configurations.
 However this was built and centered around Detection Lab and AWS.

-Being new to AWS, I wanted to really customize my experience, as well as make my experience as pain free as possible. .
+Being new to AWS, I wanted to really customize my experience, as well as make my experience as pain free as possible.
 To do so, I had to answer a couple of questions:

-1. How can I get access to my lab, without having to look up my public ip and edit my security groups everytime moved between devices?
+1. How can I get access to my lab, without having to look up my Public IP and edit my security groups everytime moved between devices?
 This was done by setting up a VPN, Algo/Wireguard specficially.
 There are some really great guides on this, but Chris Long has one here - https://clo.ng/blog/algo_vpn/

 2. Inside of AWS, everytime you Stop then Start an instance the Public IP will change.
 Yes you can fix this by setting an Elastic IP, but I didn't want to spend the money.
 A free DNS would work amazing for this, which a friend of mine Ben (twitter: @UsernameIsBen) brought to my attention that DuckDNS is perfect for this.
 This allowed me to not have to look at the Public IP everytime I wanted to get to Guacamole, Splunk, etc. Just a nice easy use the duckdns you create, ex: logger-duckdns.org.